mls-m5/medit/README.md

 - [ ] Reload file lists when files are added or deleted (using the inotify code)
 - [x] Replace selection instead of just inserting when pasting
 - [ ] Do something about selection when undoing
+- [x] When doing dd in beginning of file nothing happens, also dd moves cursor to previous row.
+That should not happend either
+- [ ] Highlighting does not update with timer (only when pressing key)

 ## Requirements